 • How can I get a Rosary and learn more?

-Charlie Catholic: These days, you can also Google for a free Rosary.
+These days, you can Google for one.
+Various non-profits and religious organizations will send you a Rosary. for free!!!

-Charlie Catholic: Mike told me he would expand this apostolate to Catholics too, but he is currently unemployed and can't support the 1.2 billion members that make up the Church.
+Mike told me he would expand this apostolate to Catholics too, but he is currently retired and can't support the 1.2 billion members that make up the Church.

 If we look at the history of Rosary, we can gain some very good reasons why everyone around the world should pray the Rosary, even non-Christians!